okazaki0yumemi1/Bird-Box/README.md

 The current problems are:
 - User is unable to select microphone, only first USB micro is being used.
-- The BirdNET output porocessing is extremely slow and should be completely changed.
+- The BirdNET output processing is slow and should be changed somehow.

 How to use: